 MakeMKV will do the rest for you!
-You are able to play the MKV file with subtitles that can turned on and off as well but if you need to compress it to H264 to save space and more compatible format MP4, please follow the below guide.
+You are able to play the MKV file with subtitles that can be turned on and off as well but if you need to compress it to H264 to save space and more compatible format MP4, please follow the below guide.

 Compress Bluray MKV to H.264

 MKV and MP4 are both containers, but for some reason, MKV is not widely accepted by devices mostly like iPhone/iPad/Apple TV, as well as smart TVs.
-ON the contrast, MP4 seem more and more a universal format and H.264 is the top coding that can be used for Bluray compression whist keeping the best quality possible.
-Also, as we can see the output MKV is huge, mostly around 30GB for a 50GB Bluray disc, compressing a Bluray MKV file to MP4 H264 seems a must for majority of us.
+ON the contrast, MP4 seem more and more a universal format and H.264 is the top coding that can be used for Bluray compression whilst keeping the best quality possible.
+Also, as we can see the output MKV is huge, mostly around 30GB for a 50GB Bluray disc, compressing a Bluray MKV file to MP4 H264 seems a must for the majority of us.
 And Handbrake is the very tool to do so, for FREE.